[email-subscribers-form id=”2″]

 It’s essential to keep track of your spending in cash and credit.

-Studies show that we spend more with credit cards than we do with cash.
-This is because spending on a credit card takes away the immediate awareness of how much something costs.
-You are more susceptible to impulse spending as you tap and go.
+Studies show that we spend more on credit cards than on cash.
+This is because spending on a credit card removes the immediate awareness of how much something costs.
+As you tap and go, you are more susceptible to impulse spending.

-One often-cited study was conducted by Dun & Bradstreet, in which the company found that people spend 12%-18% more when using credit cards instead of cash.
+One often-cited study was conducted by Dun & Bradstreet, which found that people spend 12% %- 18% more when using credit cards instead of cash.

-The buy now and pay later concept means you spend now and don’t get the bill until next month.
+The buy-now-pay-later concept means you spend now and don’t get the bill until next month.
 This way, you don’t have to think about whether you can afford the purchase unless you have planned for it in your budget.

-Buy now pay later products allow you to buy something now and pay for it later.
+Buy now, pay later products allow you to buy and pay for something later.

-A minimum payment is paid when you shop online or at a store, then you pay the rest of the purchase off over future instalments.
-Typically, these products require you to pay off your purchase over three or four instalments.
+When you shop online or at a store, you pay a minimum payment, and then you pay the rest of the purchase off over future instalments.
+Typically, these products require paying off your purchase over three or four instalments.

-Do people also overspend if they use, buy now pay later products?
-Two in three shoppers who have used buy now, pay later financing said it’s caused them to spend more than they would have otherwise, a new LendingTree survey of 1,040 Americans found.
+Do people also overspend if they use buy-now-pay-later products?
+A new LendingTree survey of 1,040 Americans found that two in three shoppers who have used buy-now-pay-later financing said it’s caused them to spend more than they would have otherwise.

 With both credit cards and buy now pay later providers, you can pay extra for your product as the company providing the service charges interest if you miss a payment.